TomashuTTTT7/Hidecall/README.md

   switching to hidecall after writing the actual code
 - Increased compiled binary size
 - Disables automatic function inlining
-- A bit slower program execution (The call itself is around 2x to 3.3x slower, but the rest of the program is as fast as normal)
+- A bit slower program execution (The call itself is over 2.5x slower, but the rest of the code is as fast as normal)

 ### Restrictions